thesnowgoose/AndroidLayoutsExample/README.md

 We have set the orientation to vertical, meaning all elements inside the LinearLayout are gonna be displayed below the previous one.

-2. Lets create the bar under the under the tool bar
+2. Lets create the bar under the tool bar

 ```xml
 <LinearLayout